Walks Around Opotiki and the Waioeka Gorge

 Te Waiti Valley has two walking tracks to tackle.
 Explore Te Waiti Valley on the Te Waiti Valley Track (2 hours one way) which gives you awesome views of the Te Waiti Stream and lowland forest along the way.
 The walk leads to a hut where you can return or stay overnight.
 Alternatively, the Te Waiti Nature Trail (30 minutes loop) takes you around a nikau palm forest with some great views down the valley.
 There is also a free campsite here at the Boulders Campsite.
 Learn more about camping in New Zealand.

 Location: To access Te Waiti Valley, take Otara Road.
 Both tracks are found along Te Waiti Stream Road.
-16km from Opotiki.
+16km (10 miles) from Opotiki.

 Start just before the Ohiwa Holiday Park on Ohiwa Road and follow the Ohiwa Track through wetland, pohutukawa forest and farmland.
 The track then takes you to climb Onekawa Pa – the site of an old fortified Maori village.
 From here, you can cut the walk short by going back toward the holiday park and follow the road back along the harbour to the start point.
 Alternatively, continue down to Bryan’s Beach and return west along Ohiwa Beach to the holiday park an back to the start.

 Location: Ohiwa Harbour Road just before the Ohiwa Holiday Park.
-18km from Opotiki.
+18km (11 miles) from Opotiki.

 7. Ohiwa Harbourside Trail (1 Hour One Way)

 Location: Ohiwa Harbour Road between Ohiwa Camp and Ohiwa Boat Ramp.
-15km from Opotiki.
+15km (9 miles) from Opotiki.

-8. Nukuhou Saltmarch and Riverwalk (30 Minutes One Way)
+8. Nukuhou Saltmarsh and Riverwalk (30 Minutes One Way)

 Another beautiful walk on the Ohiwa Harbour, the Nukuhou Saltmarch and Riverwalk follows partly boardwalk through a fascinating ecosystem.
 Check out the whitebait spawning area on the Nukuhou River.